ankyrockstar26/Threat-Hunting/README.md

 # Threat-Hunting

-This repository will contain sigma rules
+This repository will contain topics related to MITRE with detection logics